gaizkadc/metal-collector/README.md

 # metal-collector
-A bot that collects Last.fm charts and post them to Twitter and IG.
+A bot that collects Last.fm charts and post them to Twitter, IG and Tumblr.

 This bot:
 * retrieves your Last.fm weekly charts
 * creates a collage with the most scrobbled albums from last week
 * tweets it
 * instagrams it
+* tumblrs it

 ## Environment variables
 Some env vars can be provided in an `.env` file: